Partner State Schools

 We call our partnership work with local schools and community groups Chrysalis.

-For the last decade, Highgate’s charitable work has been channelled through our Chrysalis Partnership Programme, which started in 2008 as a Year 12 summer school for just 12 schools.
-Chrysalis has grown to become a year-round programme involving more than 20 Highgate teachers working on projects with over 50 partner schools across the London boroughs of Haringey, Camden, Islington, Ealing, Newham, Brent and Barnet.
+Our Chrysalis Partnership work started in 2008 as a Year 12 summer school for just 12 schools.
+Chrysalis has grown to become a year-round programme involving partnerships with 48 schools.

-In 2017, as an extension of our Chrysalis work, Highgate became primary educational sponsor of the London Academy of Excellence in Tottenham (LAET).
-LAET, an academically rigorous sixth form in a community where such opportunities are lacking, will see its first cohort complete their studies in summer 2019.
-Tottenham Hotspur Football Club is LAET’s lead business sponsor.
+In 2017, Highgate became the primary educational sponsor of the London Academy of Excellence in Tottenham (LAET).
+LAET, is an academically rigorous sixth form in a community where such opportunities are lacking.
+It aims to give pupils the opportunity to attend some of the highest-ranking universities in the UK.

 Highgate provides governance and is the lead education sponsor.
 Tottenham Hotspur is the business sponsor and provides vital financial and logistical support.
 Highgate seconds both teaching and support staff, meaning the equivalent of six teachers from Chemistry, English, Geography, Mathematics and Physics spend between two days and five days per week teaching at LAET.
 In addition, Highgate also provides the Director of Academic Studies, an HR manager and five members of the governing body.